ergoithz/browsepy/doc/plugins.rst

 Considerations
 --------------

+Name your plugin wisely, look at `pypi <https://pypi.python.org/>`_ for conflicting module names.

-When developing plugins, implementors should always choose the less intrusive approach, so new browsepy versions will not likely get broken.
+Always choose the less intrusive approach on plugin development, so new browsepy versions will not likely get broken.
 That's why stuff like :meth:`PluginManager.register_blueprint` is provided and its usage is preferred over directly registering blueprints via plugin manager's app reference (or even module-level app reference).

+A gooed way to keep your plugin working on future browsepy releases is :ref:`mainlining it <Contributing Builtin Plugins>`.

 Said that, feel free to hack everything you want.
 Pull requests are definitely welcome.